Scheduling your Licensing Examination

 Practical and Jurisprudence Examinations (EMALB)

-1. Review the BCEHS Clinical Practice Guidelines.
+1. Review the BCEHS Clinical Practice Guidelines and the ACP Practical Examination Grading Criteria.

 4. Obtain a BCeID.
 Please use only lowercase characters in your BCeID username.
 (If you already have a BCeID and password you may skip this step).